hanabi/hanabi.github.io/Reference.md

   * The card happens to be the red 2 (instead of blue 2).
   * The rest of the team knows that the blue 3 was promised.
 Bob does not see anyone else with the blue 3, so he writes *Speculation Elminiation Notes* on every card in his hand.
 * Note that we agree that it is illegal for players to perform a *Amiguous Speculation Finesse*, so players do not have to account for that possibility.

+### The Speculation Layered Finesse

+* Similar to a *Layered Priority Finesse*, it is also possible to *Layered Speculation Finesse*.
+This is safe to do because if the *Speculation* fails, no lie will have occured, since the other player will write *Elminiation Notes* on their entire hand.

 <br />